-Article 5.4 Bridging Programmes (Premasters)
+Article 5.4 Bridging programmes (Premasters)

-5.4.1 The programme has established the following bridging programmes (in some cases for specific target groups) for students who do not meet all of the entry requirements specified in article 5.3.
+5.4.1 The programme has established the following bridging programmes (for the following target groups) in order to remedy deficiencies.
 Next to the bridging programmes below, the Admissions Board may specify individual bridging programmes for other students who do not fully meet the entry requirements.
 Students will not be admitted to the Master's programme if they have not completed the relevant bridging programme in its entirety.